mobile46/MFSX.DllLoader/README.md

  - True (1)
  - False (0)

-HideWindow (Hide console window when you run MFSX.DllLoader.exe)
+HideWindow (Hide console window when you run DllLoader.exe)
 - True (1)
 - False (0)

+WaitBeforeInjection (Wait X sec before injection)
+- Default value is 0 ms

 # License
 MFSX.DllLoader is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.